-- Are computing instructions included as digital objects in the research compendium? - How are these computing instructions represented (e.g., personal scripts, bespoke manual steps, archived source code repository, a fully automated workflow available via open software libraries)?
-Files should be in a form ready for execution. - What environment, including hardware and software, does the computation rely on, and are all the packages specified?
+- Are computing instructions included as digital objects in the research compendium? - How are these computing instructions represented (e.g., personal scripts, bespoke manual steps, archived source code repository, a fully automated workflow available via open software libraries)? - What environment, including hardware and software, does the computation rely on, and are all the packages specified?